-Recognizing the urgent need for more Black lawyers and judges in the legal profession, the Honourable Judge David St. Pierre, the Honourable Justice Selwyn Romilly, Vancouver lawyer Matthew Nathanson, and two anonymous donors established Allard Law’s first-ever award to support incoming Black JD students in June 2021.
+Recognizing the urgent need for more Black lawyers and judges in the legal profession, the Honourable Judge David St. Pierre, the Honourable Selwyn Romilly, Vancouver lawyer Matthew Nathanson, and two anonymous donors established Allard Law’s first-ever award to support incoming Black JD students in June 2021.

 We spoke with the recipients of the inaugural award — Ateshia Irabor, Nonye Ngwaba and Stephanie Okeke — about their first year of law school, their career aspirations and the award’s impact.

 What did receiving this award mean to you?

 Ateshia: Considering a lot of the systemic factors affecting Black people, it meant a lot that there was an award that recognized Black students.
 Law school is expensive, and that can disincentivize people from going into the legal field.
 This award can encourage people who are Black to pursue a legal career, if that’s something they're interested in.

 On a more personal level, I don’t even know how to describe what I felt!
 When I got the email, I just took such a deep breath.
 It really helped just knowing that first-year tuition was taken care of.